 She bought a log cabin at the top of a mountain, at an elevation of 10,500 ft. above sea level, where electricity and running water were not givens, and it snowed 10 months out of the year.
 But the trout were plentiful.
 The Continental Divide was right there.
 The stars were so close you could almost touch them.
 And the closest (and nicest) neighbors were foxes, mountain lions and bears.

-Now, due to an ongoing battle with Long COVID, Kathy moved to the beautiful, oxygen-filled air of Charleston, South Carolina.
+In search of new adventures, Kathy recently moved to the beautiful, oxygen-filled air of Charleston, South Carolina.
 Alligators live in her backyard pond (this is a negative), but she’s only 20 minutes from the ocean (this is a positive).

 Kathy is the author of two Amazon bestselling novels, one of which won a national literary award in 2013.
 She’s also written children’s books, magazine articles, a nationally recognized online column on mountain living, short stories, essays and award-winning poetry.
 Her work has appeared in numerous published anthologies, as well.